alexsmith1612/hadoofus/README.md

 #### JRE-free multi-version HDFS client library

 The `hadoofus` project is an HDFS (Hadoop Distributed File System) client library.
-It is implemented in C and supports RPC pipelining and out-of-order execution.
-It does not require Java.
+Like [Snakebite](https://github.com/spotify/snakebite/), it does not require Java.
+Unlike Snakebite, hadoofus is implemented in C. It supports RPC pipelining and out-of-order execution.

 It provides a C API for directly calling Namenode RPCs and performing Datanode block read and write operations.